Unraveling and Becoming // A Multi-Teacher Journey Through The Omer

 Who is this for?

 This series is open to all, from beginner to advanced meditators, and welcomes all kinds of relationships with Jewish spirituality and life - whether you’re curious, deeply aligned, or intensely grappling.
-The course is designed to provide a welcoming space to connect with others on a shared path of exploration and growth, and will offer encouragement and support for your meditative journey within a Jewish spiritual framework.
+The series is designed to provide a welcoming space to connect with others on a shared path of exploration and growth, and will offer encouragement and support for your meditative journey within a Jewish spiritual framework.

 Sessions will be 75 minutes each.
 Recordings will also be sent out weekly to allow for self-paced learning and participation.
 In addition to the weekly sessions, participants will receive a weekly email with inspiration and a journaling prompt.